effector/effector/src/content/docs/en/api/effector-vue/useEvent.md

 ### Returns {#useEvent-unit-returns}

 (Function): Function to pass to event handlers.
-Will trigger given unit in current scope
+Will trigger a given unit in current scope

 ### Example {#useEvent-unit-example}